-Measuring your ketones is a great way to track your progress whether you’re fasting or following a low-carb diet.
-Learning which foods and exercise routines increase or decrease your depth of ketosis is an enlightening and often surprising experience.
+Measuring your ketones is a great way to track your progress whether you’re fasting or following a low carb diet.
+Learning which foods and exercises increase or decrease your depth of ketosis is an enlightening and often surprising experience.

 But what if you’re looking for a simple, boiled down answer to the question: how did I do today?

-The Ketone Score is a summary of how long and how deeply you’ve been in ketosis on any given day.
-This is important because research suggests that a daily Ketone Score of 120 is associated with a fat loss rate of about 0.5 pounds/week.
+The Ketone Dose is a summary of how long and how deeply you’ve been in ketosis on any given day.
+This is important because research suggests that a daily Ketone Dose of 120 is associated with a fat loss rate of about 0.5 pounds/week.

-The graph below shows the Ketone Score of one of our clinical trial participants who restarted her low-carb lifestyle after a long break.
-Throughout the first week of the trial, she watched her Ketone Score rise from 0 to 120 and her weight drop by 4 pounds!
+The graph below shows the Ketone Dose of one of our clinical trial participants who restarted her low carb lifestyle after a long break.
+Throughout the first week of the trial, she watched her Ketone Dose rise from 0 to 120 and her weight drop by 4 pounds!

-Let’s say you’re new to the low-carb lifestyle.
+Let’s say you’re new to the low carb lifestyle.
 After your first day tracking, you find that you’ve maintained an ACEs level of 3 for 24 hours.
-Your Ketone Score for that day would be 3 ACEs x 24 hours = 72.
+Your Ketone Dose for that day would then be 3 ACEs x 24 hours = 72.

 Research suggests that maintaining a breath acetone level of 5 ACEs (or about 2 ppm) results in an average fat loss rate of about 0.5 pounds/week.
-As the table above indicates, a daily average of 5 ACEs corresponds to a Ketone Score of 120.
+A daily average of 5 ACEs corresponds to a Ketone Dose of 120.